Bassam Shakhashiri: Science education

-In 1996-97 Dr. Shakhashiri chaired two working groups which reviewed the Wisconsin Science and Math Standards.
+In 1996-1997 Shakhashiri chaired two working groups that reviewed the Wisconsin Science and Math Standards.

 National Science Foundation

 Shakhashiri served as assistant director of the National Science Foundation for Science and Engineering Education from 1984 to 1990.
 In that position he obtained a four-fold budget increase for science education over a five-year period, and was credited widely with revitalizing science education programs at NSF.
 However, he was also anonymously criticized for having a "confrontational" style, overly personalizing policy campaigns, and introducing a political element into the grant award process.
 In 1990 NSF Director Erich Bloch removed Shakhashiri from his post, replacing him with Luther Williams, a move that was both applauded and protested.

 American Chemical Society President

 He was elected President-Elect of the American Chemical Society in 2011 and became president in January 2012.
 One of his initiatives while president was to create a year-long Commission on Graduate Education in the Chemical Sciences, whose report, Advancing Graduate Education in the Chemical Sciences, recommended better preparation of Ph.D. candidates for employment, teaching communication skills for engagement in a global workplace, and inclusion of women and students from underrepresented populations.

 Shakhashiri has also spoken about changes in scientific practice, in particular the ways in which boundaries between chemistry and biology are blurring as scientists learn more in those fields.
 More recently, he has called for active scientific discourse on climate change and other significant societal issues.